-This is a pocket size half frame 35mm camera which I’ve owned for quite a long time but only recently got round to looking at.
+This Olympus Pen EE-2 is a pocket size, half frame, 35mm camera which I’ve owned for quite a long time but only recently got round to looking at.
 In fact, although it was described as being in ‘good condition’, when I received it I found the front lens assembly was unscrewed, the shutter didn’t work and the aperture blades were frozen.

 This weekend however, I was sorting through some of my boxes of camera bits and pieces and I rediscovered it in it’s very worn leather pouch and decided to see what was wrong with it.